Are you sick of suffering from crippling anxiety when you’re looking at your charts price movement for something to trade?

 I watch 30+ markets, and now with some cyrptocurrency markets being added to my broker – the list keeps growing.

-To make matters more extreme, I am moving to MT5 soon which has more swing trading time frames that I would like to monitor (4, 6, 8, 12 hour).
+To make matters more extreme, using MT5 – which has more swing trading time frames that I like to monitor & trade (4, 6, 8, 12 hour).

 Plus I already watch the daily chart too.
 So that’s 30 x 5 different time frames = 180 different charts.